 Score one for Peggy – she maintains her dignity and saves the account in one call.

 Pete gathers the partners to tell them about the dinner with Herb Rennet and his demand.
 At first blush, all the men are shocked by this news and make a show of being outraged.
-Still, after Pete does the math for them, their moral outrage elasticizes, allowing for the proper rationalizations to be made will enable them to sleep at night.
+Still, after Pete does the math for them, their moral outrage elasticizes, allowing for the proper rationalizations to be made, enabling them to sleep at night.

 Bert gives way.
 Roger says he’ll go along but won’t pay for it.
 Lane weakly stands, telling Pete he has some nerve. “that’s right,” Pete says.
 “We’ve gone too far to walk away…over what?”
 It’s a chilling remark, but Lane folds.
 It comes down to Don, who is no stranger to misogyny.
 He’s against the proposal but for mixed reasons.
 He’s disgusted by the blatant filth and arrogance of the demand, but he also has his pride mixed up in his senses.
 He thinks they can win despite Herb, based on the strength of his and his team’s ideas.
 He wants to win the business fair and square or not at all.
 But Pete won’t back down.
 Don states his position and leaves to return to his work.